HOW TO PREPARE FOR FLORIDA VACATION:

 - Stay at a Walt Disney World Resort and get FREE transportation to and from the airport!
 Disney’s Magical Express is a wonderful Disney Resort perk, which you should factor into your hotel decision-making process.

 - Don’t want to splurge for Memory Maker?
-You should still stop at the photographers stationed throughout the park because they will take a picture with your personal camera as well a Photopass version.
-For more insights, check out our iPhone Tips
+You should still stop at the photographers stationed throughout the park because they will take a picture with your personal camera as well a Photo pass version.

 - Want to avoid having to pay airline’s checked baggage fees or for overweight luggage?
 Disney Resorts will accept packages on your behalf up to two weeks prior to your arrival at the resort.
 There is a fee of $5.00 per package.